Pest Control - Cockroaches

 These creatures are not direct transmitters of disease, but they spread diseases through contamination.
 They cause food poisoning and even trigger allergies and asthma attacks in sensitive individuals.
 Cockroaches' skin sheds, and they leave faeces and exoskeleton fragments all over your house, and can spread nearly 33 different types of bacteria, some of which can be incredibly dangerous to young children.

 The following guide is aimed to help you prime your house to prevent future roach outbreaks, get rid of your current roach problem, while also learning some cool facts about these not-so-cool pests.

 While cockroaches are more likely to get comfortable in a dirty house, even the cleanest of houses can get the occasional roach.
 In order to get rid of cockroaches for good, it's best to have a firm understanding of where they are coming from in order to prevent future infestations.

 Cockroaches are also incredibly effective at reproducing.
-Some female cockroaches only need to mate once and will remain pregnant for the rest of their life.
+Some female cockroaches only need to mate once and will remain fertile for the rest of their life.
 That means all you need to do is attract one mama roach that scurries off into some impossible-to-find corner to have a long-term roach problem.
-While impressive, these statistics don’t make roaches any less annoying and potentially dangerous to our health.
+While impressive, these statistics don't make roaches any less annoying and potentially dangerous to our health.

-Common Household Pest Cockroach Species
+Common Pest Cockroach Species